 DIVERSITY AND INCLUSION STATEMENT

 The National Law School of India Review (“Journal”) is a student-run, peer-reviewed, academic journal.
-The journal’s editorial team is cognisant of the lack of diversity and representation of scholars from marginalised and vulnerable communities in the legal academia.
-It also acknowledges the undesirable consequences of such lack of diversity, namely the unconscious bias, on the integrity of the editorial process.
-Hence, the editorial team is committed to ensure that its editorial processes and outcomes do not deny academic/professional advancement opportunities to anyone on account of their structural disadvantages.
-Hence, we strive for maximum transparency in how we approach selection opportunities.
+The journal’s editorial board is cognizant of the lack of diversity and representation of scholars from marginalised and vulnerable communities in the legal academia.
+It also acknowledges that unconscious bias compromises the integrity of the editorial process.
+The editorial team is committed to ensure that its editorial processes and outcomes do not deny academic/professional advancement opportunities to anyone on account of their structural disadvantages.
 This ‘Diversity and Inclusion Statement’ (“Statement”) describes our efforts to actively mitigate the exercise of unconscious bias.
-This is intended to educate our staff, editors, authors and reviewers about how unconscious bias can be identified and how it can be overcome.
+This is intended to educate our editors, authors and reviewers about how unconscious bias can be identified and how it can be overcome.
 All persons associated with the Journal, in the capacity of author, reviewer, and editor, are expected to acquaint themselves and adhere to the terms of this Statement.

 The journal strives for greater transparency and diversity with regards to editors and board members.
 Consequently, the selection process for trainee editors provides for compensatory points on the basis of a multi-dimensional deprivation index.
+The deprivation index accounts for their socio-economic, caste and gender identity.
 The year-round training and mentorship is aimed at providing these trainees from diverse backgrounds a level playing field in the competitive selection process for the editorial positions.

 2. Editorial Review Process

-All editors and members of the journal’s team are required to take the Harvard Implicit Association Test so as to identify and rectify various manifestations of unconscious bias.
+All editors and members of the journal’s team are required to take the Indian version of Implicit Association Test so as to identify and rectify various manifestations of unconscious bias.
+Primarily, the editorial team focusses on mitigating unconscious bias on the basis of caste, race, gender and age.
 The journal follows a rigorous double blind peer review process where complete anonymity about the identity of the author is maintained.
-All editors are required to ensure that they are cognisant of the concerns for diversity while inviting practitioners and scholars to contribute to the journal.
-The editorial team regularly conducts internal briefings to raise staff awareness about unconscious bias.
+The editorial team regularly conducts internal briefings to raise awareness about unconscious bias.
 The team also periodically review the individual and team efforts to eliminate unconscious bias.

-The journal organises a number of academic workshops and research symposiums every year.
-Considering the exclusionary socio-economic and gender barriers preventing the participation of scholars from marginalised backgrounds, the organising committee covers the full cost of air travel, logistics and accommodation for the academicians participating in its programmes.
-Moreover, the organising teams take positive steps to reach out to presenters and speakers from marginalised backgrounds in order to prevent unconscious bias and enrich the academic engagements
+The journal organizes a number of academic workshops and research symposiums every year.
+The editorial board endeavours to discuss diverse themes and issues with a special emphasis on issues that are marginalised in the mainstream legal discourse.
+Considering the exclusionary socio-economic and gender barriers preventing the participation of scholars from marginalised backgrounds, the editorial board covers the full cost of air travel, logistics and accommodation for the academicians participating in its programmes.
+Moreover, the editorial board is committed to take positive steps to reach out to presenters and speakers from marginalised backgrounds in order to prevent unconscious bias and enrich the academic engagements .
+Towards that end, it maintains a list of academics and professionals from marginalised backgrounds, while accounting for intersectionality.

 4. Citational Practices